jraphx.nn.pool

 • num_features (int) – Size of each input sample.

-• ratio (float or int, optional) – The graph pooling ratio, which is used to compute \(k = \lceil \mathrm{ratio} \cdot N \rceil\), or the value of \(k\) itself, depending on whether the type of ratio is float or int.
+• ratio (Union[float, int], default: 0.5) – The graph pooling ratio, which is used to compute \(k = \lceil \mathrm{ratio} \cdot N \rceil\), or the value of \(k\) itself, depending on whether the type of ratio is float or int.
 This value is ignored if min_score is not None. (default: 0.5)

-• multiplier (float, optional) – Coefficient by which features gets multiplied after pooling. (default: 1.0)
+• multiplier (float, default: 1.0) – Coefficient by which features gets multiplied after pooling. (default: 1.0)

 Top-K pooling layer that selects the most important nodes based on learnable scores.